 Wood fences are fast and easy to install.
 They are the ideal support for other fencing systems such as wire mesh or electric fencing.
 They usually require no foundations and are maintenance-free and resistant to the elements, parasites, humidity, manure, etc. Moreover, if an accident should occur, the fence will absorb part of the impact and can break without injuring the horse, being easy and cheap to repair.

 The wood of pine and fir trees is of widespread use because its structure is especially liable to being treated.
-It should be noted that in areas of extreme humidity changes (such as the centre of Spain), both these timbers tend to split and crack to a greater or lesser degree.
-This natural process does not affect durability, but can be unattractive.
+It should be noted that in areas of extreme humidity changes (such as the centre of Spain), both these timbers tend to split and crack to a greater or lesser extent.
+This natural process does not affect durability but can be unattractive.
 Such phenomena will also occur in machine-rounded posts.

 LUPAsupplies all kinds of posts and railings for equestrian facilities.
 Posts and rails may be ordered in different measures and cross sections, depending on the customer’s needs.
 For horse fences, the most common models are the following: